Use Azure Private Link to securely connect servers to Azure Arc

 The script will return status messages letting you know if onboarding was successful after it completes.

-Network traffic from the Azure Connected Machine agent to Azure Active Directory and Azure Resource Manager will continue to use public endpoints.
+Network traffic from the Azure Connected Machine agent to Microsoft Entra ID and Azure Resource Manager will continue to use public endpoints.
 If your server needs to communicate through a proxy server to reach these endpoints, configure the agent with the proxy server URL before connecting it to Azure.
-You may also need to configure a proxy bypass for the Azure Arc services if your private endpoint is not accessible from your proxy server.
+You might also need to configure a proxy bypass for the Azure Arc services if your private endpoint is not accessible from your proxy server.

 Configure an existing Azure Arc-enabled server